Batch tasks in workflows

 Minimal example

-Let’s see an example of a workflow using parallel
+Let’s see an example of a workflow using a Parallel

 operations together.
 Notice how the example uses parallel